top of page

 Script structure The course follows the classic script structure of: TURNING POINT/ MIDPOINT/ CRUNCH POINT.
 In Act 1 of your script you want to hit a 'turning point' for your protagonist (often at the end of Act 1 but it can fall earlier).
 In the middle of the script is the 'midpoint' and at the end of your Act 2 you reach a 'crunch point'.
 Then you're into Act 3 which consolidates the key relationships and tees up the series.

-And these beats of the story create a series of steps that the course follows, enabling you to get your script written in 6 weeks (5 sessions - two weeks between session 4 and 5 to allow for writing time).
+And these beats of the story create a series of steps that the course follows, enabling you to get your script written in 6 weeks (you have a week following the final session to get the draft done).
+And if you don't manage it, you will know exactly what you need to write to complete it.

 HOW THESE STORY BEATS WORK